 Some Manual Overkill

 Yes, to a point, the Nacellepubs compliance manuals are a bit of an overkill in some areas.
-But realistically there is not 5% difference between a Baron flying in IFR operations and a Global Express in worldwide operations.
-Both are high-level, compliance driven, professionally flown operations.
+But realistically there is not a 5% difference between a Baron flying in IFR operations and a Global Express in worldwide operations.
+Both are high-level, compliance-driven, professionally flown operations.
 And the difference between that and or fleet of wide-bodied Boeing Part 125s is very, very little also.